May 30 2009

-Over the past two years, I’ve been involved (off-and-on) with an International Sister Classes Project involving teenage Intermediate ESL/EFL classes around the world.
-We’ve had a blog where students have shared online presentations, like Voice Threads, and commented on them back-and-forth.
+Over the past several years, I’ve been involved (off-and-on) with an International Sister Classes Project involving teenage Intermediate ESL/EFL classes around the world.
+We’ve had a blog where students have online presentations, like Voice Threads, and commented on them back-and-forth.
+I did a new version with my ELL Geography class.

 Here are my picks for The Best Ways To Find Other Classes For Joint Online Projects: